onionpancakes/chassis/README.md

 ;; "<div><p>foo</p></div>"
 ```

-Escapes can be disabled globally by altering vars.
-Change `escape-text-fragment` and `escape-attribute-value-fragment` to
+Escaping can be disabled globally by altering vars.
+Change `c/escape-text-fragment` and `c/escape-attribute-value-fragment` to
 `identity` function to allow fragment values to pass through unescaped.

+Then use `c/escape-text` and `c/escape-attribute-value` to escape locally.

 ```clojure
 (alter-var-root #'c/escape-text-fragment (constantly identity))